argonautproject/us-core-patient-data-feed/README.md

 ## 4. Notification Triggers

-Servers supporting the US Core Patient Data Feed have some flexibility in determining what changes trigger notifications, but must adhere to the following guidelines:
+Servers supporting the Patient Data Feed have some flexibility in determining what changes trigger notifications, but must adhere to the following guidelines:

-1. Servers SHALL support notifications when resource statuses change for any resources that they support within the US Core Patient Data Feed.
+1. Servers SHALL support notifications when resource statuses change for any resources that they support within the Patient Data Feed.
 Note that resource creation is also considered a status change (from non-existent to existent) for these purposes.

 2. Servers have discretion over what other changes trigger notifications (e.g., updates to specific fields) and SHOULD clearly document their notification triggers in their developer-facing documentation.

 ## 5. Implementation Guidelines

-1. Support for the US Core Patient Data Feed is optional for servers implementing US Core.
+1. Support for the Patient Data Feed is optional for servers implementing US Core.

-2. Servers that choose to support the US Core Patient Data Feed SHOULD clearly document which resources and filters they support in their developer-facing documentation.
+2. Servers that choose to support the Patient Data Feed SHOULD clearly document which resources and filters they support in their developer-facing documentation.

 3. When implementing a filter, servers SHOULD adhere to the standard FHIR search parameter definitions for that filter.